 Gnudi (an anglicised term) is kind of like gnocchi except that instead of using potato, these little balls are made from ricotta.
 In Italy, gnudi is called gnocchi di ricotta a humble dish known to Italians but an exceptional dish to outsiders.
 While there are great recipes out there, my variation is a mixture of fresh ricotta and grated parmigiano, combined with semolina flour.
 The semolina flour not only binds the cheeses together, it also prevents the dainty dumplings from cracking during cooking.
 After resting in the fridge for some time, the balls are immersed in boiling water for a few minutes, before being scooped out.
 Next, they are generously coated with course semolina to give the gnudi a crisp golden crumb on the outside, with soft melt in your mouth cheese cushions on the inside when panfried.
 To add flavour and silkiness, the gnudi are not simply pan fried, but pan fried in a Beurre Noisette which is a French term for a brown butter sauce.
 The butter is cooked just enough to bring out its nuttiness, whilst infusing with oils from fresh sage leaves to be lovingly spooned again and again, over the delicate gnudi until they transcend into golden nuggets.
-The gnudi, blanketed in the sage butter sauce are further glorified with grated parmigiano and served hot.
+The gnudi, blanketed in the sage butter sauce are further enhanced with grated parmigiano and served hot.

 I believe that this dishes sole intention is to pamper and spoil, so there was no doubt in my mind that this was the starter I had to share for a Valentines triumph.
 Easy to prepare, with simple, every day ingredients I think the star virtue of this dish is the exquisite way these humble ingredients transform to become something so deliciously refined that when put onto a plate, you’re met with the sheer brilliance of Italian cuisine.